tnmercer/blmmp_machine_learning/README.md

 We decided to use portfolio 1 as an indicator of the general market movements as it's 100% equity.
 This is the fund we used to train our models.

-### The Models
+### The Machine Learning Models

-Our model is set up to predict the movement of the market for the 3 months following.
+Our model predicts the movement of the market 3 months into the future.
+The model returns an instruction to contribute for the number of consecutive positive months, i.e. if the model predicts the following month will go down, it waits to invest at a lower point.

-We selected the SVM model because...
+We selected the SVM model because

+We added a Neural Network

-We selected the ADABoost model because...
+We selected the ADABoost model as a model that we had not yet tested.

-### The investment strategy
+### The contribution strategies

 The output of the machine learning model is an instruction to contribute a number of months to the investment account (between 0 and 3).

 ### Conclusion